 Small grants of up to $3,000 (direct costs only) will be awarded to investigators who are interested in utilizing the BNORC cores for the purpose of gathering critical preliminary data for a future grant application or to complete a funded project.
 Please contact the respective Core Director to discuss your project before preparing an application.

-- Adipose Biology and Nutrient Metabolism (at Boston Medical Center and Tufts University)
+- Adipose Biology and Nutrient Metabolism (at Boston University)

-- Epidemiology and Genetics (at Harvard School of Public Health)
+- Epidemiology and Genetics (at Harvard School of TH Chan School of Public Health)

 - Functional Genomics and Bioinformatics Core (at Beth Israel Deaconess Medical Center)